 The CELA organization for which you are applying was started in 2002 by SIBF members to begin sharing this experience in Central Eurasia.
 The idea was to develop a regional platform for development and cooperation by supporting and linking the new generation of mid-career leaders from eight countries of the former Soviet Union (Armenia, Azerbaijan, Georgia, Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, Uzbekistan) and Afghanistan.
 In terms of general worldview, culture, society, language, professional and personal goals these people had much in common and much to share.
 CELA created a platform and network that allowed them to make these personal connections, open professional channels, and do projects together.

 Who attends CELA?

-CELA members are citizens of one of the nine countries of the Central Eurasia region, typically in their 30s, and working in the sectors of business, government, or NGOs/civil society.
+CELA members are citizens of one of the ten countries of the Central Eurasia region, typically in their 30s, and working in the sectors of business, government, or NGOs/civil society.
 They are the innovators and the agents of change – the ones who want to make a positive difference in their societies.
 The gateway to membership in CELA was an intense 10-day leadership academy at the Koç University in Istanbul, Turkey and now at the American University of Bulgaria in Blagoevgrad.
 There is a highly competitive selection process.
 Approximately 40 new CELA members are selected annually and inducted in the network.
 In addition, over a dozen members of the SIBF come as presenters, instructors, facilitators and mentors, bringing their real-life experience to the program to ensure it have a highly practical flavor.